wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 To create the service, follow the procedure below:

-1. Access the Choreo Development Console via https://console.choreo.dev/.
+1. Access the Choreo Console via https://console.choreo.dev/.

 2. Sign in using either your Google or GitHub credentials.